 REMEMBER young people attempting to deceive you into selling them an age restricted product can do so by presenting you with:

-- · A genuine ID that has been tampered with. - A genuine ID that is not actually theirs. - A fake ID that is an imitation of a genuine ID card type. - A fake ID that is made for the purpose of looking genuine, but is not a real scheme.
+- A genuine ID that has been tampered with.

+- A genuine ID that is not actually theirs.

+- A fake ID that is an imitation of a genuine ID card type.